 - They are not painful or itchy.

-Port-wine stains vary in size from a few millimetres across to a big patch covering almost all of one half of someone's face.
+Port-wine stains are pigmented birthmarks, they can vary in size from a few millimetres across to a big patch covering almost all of one half of someone's face, however they can appear anywhere on the body.
 Their colour can vary from pale red to deep purple.

 They are not harmful, but if just left alone port-wine stains tend to darken over the years.
 The overlying skin is smooth and flat at first.
 By middle age the overlying skin can become thickened and lumpy (a cobblestone-like appearance).
-A lot of people find it distressing to live with skin like this on their face.
+A lot of people find it distressing to live with skin like this on their face and therefore request treatment.

 How would a doctor diagnose a port-wine stain?